-Our students already achieve the best academic progress in Berkshire – so we’re excited to see what they can do when they have a brand-new study centre, with every detail designed to support their success.
-As well as providing incredible spaces to learn, this project will support our students’ development of the skills they need to be changemakers – with a lecture theatre for inspirational guest speakers and a video conferencing studio to enable global connections and reach.
-Thank you to Cube Design for creating this fly-through video.
+Our students already achieve the best academic progress in Berkshire, and we’re thrilled to see what they will accomplish in this newly completed centre, with every detail designed to support their success.
+Alongside the exceptional learning spaces, the centre features a lecture theatre for inspirational guest speakers and a video conferencing studio, fostering global connections and supporting our students as they develop the skills needed to become changemakers.

 Specific to Sixth Form